-(NOTE) This article is not intended to be an intellectual analysis of the industry, it is published as a time marker to show where the industry has been, where it is today, and where it may be headed, IMHO.
+(NOTE) This article is not intended to be an intellectual analysis of the industry, it is published as a time marker to show where the industry has been, where it is today, and where it may be headed, in our opinion.

 What is Social Media Surveillance?

-In a nutshell, Social Media Surveillance is the practice of locating and harvesting online content written by a person of interest in their personal social media profiles.
+In a nutshell, Social Media Surveillance is the practice of locating and harvesting public online content written by a Person of Interest (POI) in their social media profiles.
 Content includes photos, text, messages back and forth between this person and their friends, as well as content referenced on friends’ and family members’ profiles.

 A (brief) History of the Practice